Corporate Modern Business Postcard or EDDM Postcard Template

 Board for freelance & contract work

-This is a Corporate Modern business postcard or EDDM postcard design template with clean design.
+This is a Corporate Modern business postcard or EDDM postcard template.
+Hope you'll like the design.
 Have a look. :)

 How was it?